 Additionally, the tool may not consistently deliver accurate results, particularly when employed with less commonly used programming languages.

 Yes, GitHub Copilot can be utilised for code review purposes by employing Copilot Chat.
-It is essential to provide explicit instructions detailing the specific aspects and criteria for evaluation during the review process.
+It is essential to provide explicit instructions detailing the specific aspects of code, and criteria for evaluation during the code review process.

 ChatGPT and GitHub Copilot serve distinct purposes, making a direct comparison challenging.
 The effectiveness of each tool depends on your specific needs and use case.
-GitHub Copilot might be more suitable if you require assistance with coding tasks.
+GitHub Copilot might be more suitable if you need to write code or get some code suggestions.
 However, if you need help with general conversation or writing tasks, ChatGPT would be a better choice.
 It's better to evaluate both tools based on one's requirements and preferences to determine which suits your needs more effectively.

-GitHub Copilot serves as a valuable tool for enhancing developer productivity; however, it should be emphasized that it does not serve as a substitute for the role of a developer.
+GitHub Copilot serves as a valuable tool for enhancing developer productivity.
+For example, a user can use GitHub Copilot for writing boilerplate code, which can be reused with little or no alteration in several different contexts.
+However, it should be emphasised that Copilot fails to substitute for the role of a developer.

 The breadth of knowledge and understanding that ELEKS has within its walls allows us to leverage that expertise to make superior deliverables for our customers.
 When you work with ELEKS, you are working with the top 1% of the aptitude and engineering excellence of the whole country.